qbicsoftware/portal-utils-lib/README.md

  }
 ```

-Entries on the several mentioned properties files would looke like:
+Entries on the several mentioned properties files would look like:
 ```
 # because only legends comment config files
 # number format pattern for the secret-project-portlet used to display all numeric values on the secret dynamic grids
 secret.number.format.pattern=#,###,###,##0.00
 ```